 If any such marks are found, the examiner will undertake a comparative analysis of the marks, under the criteria outlined in section 3 above, to determine whether this constitutes a barrier to registration.

-The Industrial Property Law does not recognize the right to bring opposition proceedings, but only provides the possibility to expunge a trademark registration from the Trademark Register based on any of the grounds for cancellation set out in Article 151 of the Industrial Property Law.
+The Industrial Property Law does not recognize the right to bring opposition proceedings, but provides only the possibility to expunge a trademark registration from the Trademark Register based on any of the grounds for cancellation set out in Article 151 of the Industrial Property Law.

-A trademark owner can voluntarily cancel its trademark registration by submitting a request to the IMPI.
-The only formality required is a writ requesting cancellation and a special power of attorney with a signature which has been acknowledged by a notary public and subsequently authenticated by apostille.
+Cancellation / surrender: A trademark owner can voluntarily cancel its trademark registration by submitting a request to the IMPI.
+The only formality required is a writ requesting cancellation and a special power of attorney with a signature that has been acknowledged by a notary public and subsequently authenticated by apostille.

-Article 130 and Article 152, Section II of the Industrial Property Law provide that if a trademark is not used for three consecutive years in relation to the goods or services for which it is registered, the registration will be subject to cancellation for non-use, unless:
+Revocation: Articles 130 and 152(II) of the Industrial Property Law provide that if a trademark is not used for three consecutive years in relation to the goods or services for which it is registered, the registration will be subject to cancellation for non-use, unless:

-a duly licensed holder or use has used the mark for three consecutive years immediately prior to the filing date of the cancellation action; or
+- a duly licensed holder or user has used the mark for three consecutive years immediately prior to the filing date of the cancellation action; or

-there are legitimate reasons for such non-use which are beyond the control of the trademark owner (eg, import restrictions or other government requirements applicable to the goods or services for which the trademark is registered).
+- there are legitimate reasons for such non-use that are beyond the control of the trademark owner (eg, import restrictions or other government requirements applicable to the goods or services for which the trademark is registered).

 Thus, if a registered trademark is not used for three consecutive years, it becomes vulnerable to challenge for non-use.

-An identical en similar trademark has already been registered for identical or similar goods or services.
+- An identical or similar trademark has already been registered for identical or similar goods or services.
 The statute of limitations for such actions is five years from the date on which the Trademark Gazette containing publication of the registration is put into circulation.

 Cancellation procedures are filed at and prosecuted directly before the IMPI.
 The IMPI’s decision may be appealed before the Federal Court of Tax and Administrative Affairs, whose decision may be further appealed before a circuit court.